Oogie Boogie Bash Replaces Mickey's Halloween Party

 New this year is a special walkthrough Villains Grove Trail at Redwood Creek Challenge Trail.
 It promises to be a villain-inspired, dreamlike journey unlike anything we’ve seen before with special effects, sounds, shadows and lighting.
 Beware of Villains such as Frollo, Scar, Dr. Facilier and The Queen emerging from the shadows.

 The Frightfully Fun Parade at Oogie Boogie Bash

-It’s a monster mash over in the Hollywood Land Backlot, where an all-new dance party is the happening dance spot.
-Shake your own oogie boogies out by learning new dance moves from the dance crew from the Isle of the Lost to hit songs from the Descendants films.
+It’s a monster mash over in the Hollywood Land Backlot, where an all-new dance party is the hoppening dance spot.
+It starts out as a show that transforms into a dance party.
+Shake your own oogie boogies out by learning new dance moves from the dance crew from the Isle of the Lost to hit songs from the three Descendants films.
+Keep an eye out for "Villain Kids," who might crash the party through magic mirrors.
 After shaking it off at the dance party, be sure to hop over to the new kid-friendly show in Hollywood Land.

 Mickey’s Trick or Treat Show

 The tadpoles have an all-new, not-so-scary interactive stage show starring Mickey Mouse and pals.
 It takes place in the Disney Theatre (where you can catch the daytime Disney Jr. Dance Party).
 There’ll be dancing, age-appropriate scary-tales and candy.
 Sounds like the perfect party to me!